mmilovanovic87/mmilovanovic87.github.io/_posts/2018-12-23-LinearRegression.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/LinearRegression/metrics.png" alt="Metrics">

 That's it for the beginning.
-The model is not perfect.
+As we can see from calculated errors, our model is far from perfect.
 There are definitely better machine learning models which could be used for achieving better prediction performances, but the point in this text was to present how to predict using Linear Regression.

-And we did it. :)
+So, is there any way to improve obtained performances and to keep the proposed model?
+Yes, there is a way.
+We will see in the next announcement how one simple transformation of "charges" category could dramatically increase performances of our model.